ng-girls/todo-list-tutorial/add-items.md

 ### Listening to the event

 Now all we need to do is catch the event in the parent component and attach logic to it.
-Go to the `app-root` component and bind to the `submit` event in the `<app-input-butoon-unit>` component:
+Go to the `app-root` component and bind to the `submit` event in the `<app-input-button-unit>` component:

 {% code-tabs %}
 {% code-tabs-item title="src/app/app.component.ts" %}